BitAndBlack/typorules/docs/rules.md

 #### Description

 Add non-breaking spaces before and after ampersand characters.
-This rule affects only situations, where the ampersand lays between words (`Tobias&Deborah` or `Tobias & Deborah`).
-Single characters (`T&D` or `T & D`) will be skipped.
+This rule affects only situations, where the ampersand has whitespaces before and after (`T & D` or `Tobias & Deborah`).

 #### Transformation example

 -   With a thin non-breaking space (`\xE2\x80\xAF`):

     ```diff
-    - Welcome to Tobias&Deborah!
+    - Welcome to Tobias & Deborah!
     + Welcome to Tobias\xE2\x80\xAF&\xE2\x80\xAFDeborah!
     ```

 -   With a narrow non-breaking space for html (`&#8239;`):

     ```diff
-    - Welcome to Tobias&Deborah!
+    - Welcome to Tobias & Deborah!
     + Welcome to Tobias&#8239;&&#8239;Deborah!
     ```